craigtaub/our-own-npm/README.md

 ## Packages

-- `/cli` -> scripts to install or publish. connects to api
+- `/cli` -> scripts to install or publish. connects to CouchDB API
-- `/api` -> connects to database.
-Package zipped stored in filesystem.
-- `/website` -> connects to api
+- `/website` -> connects to CouchDB API
-- `/example-lib` -> an lib with a function which returns text
+- `/example-lib` -> a lib with a function which returns text
 - `/example-app` -> small express app which imports and prints `example-lib`

 ## Example usage